Hiking the Algarve | Fishermen’s Trail Part 2

 Zambujeira do Mar beach

 The beach in town is stunning.
+This is why people rave about the Algarve.
 It’s separated in two parts by a jutting rock formation.
 At low tide you can cross between the two.
 We spent a few hours there but soon the wind picked up.
 Mojito time.
 We walked up to the Sunset Café to enjoy the views with drinks in hand.
 Rather than go out for a big meal, we picked up some groceries and wine at the supermarket and headed back towards our apartment to catch the sunset perched on the rocks.

 Day 3: Total distance, 9 miles

-We knew it was going to be a long one so we set out early, 7:30am.
-We intended to pick up pastries at Padaria but we were too early to rise.
+We knew it was going to be a long day of hiking so we set out early – 7:30am.
+We intended to pick up pastries at Padaria but we were too early.
 Padaria was still closed, as was Praia Café.
 Granola bars it was.
 We hiked up past Zambujeira do Mar beach around the next bend and sat overlooking Praia dos Alteirinhos.

 Had I known such a beautiful untouched beach was just over that hill, I definitely would’ve made the treck yesterday.
-This section of the trail was just as empty as the second half of day two.
-I wish I could’ve spent a day at each of the beaches we passed.
+This section of the hike was just as empty as the second half of day two.
+I wish I could’ve spent a day at each of the beaches we passed while hiking the Algarve.
 Each one was more special than the last.

 We certainly had some fairytale moments.
 Somewhere after Praia dos Machados but before Praia da Amália we cut inland, through a bamboo forest and approached a waterfall mossed on both sides and emptying into the ocean.
 All it needed was a cheery leprechaun, a rainbow and a pot of gold.
 We perched ourselves at the top and had a snack before continuing.